KiandaBPM/KiandaBPM.github.io/README.md

 Welcome to Kianda Guides!
 This documentation will take you from a total beginner to a Kianda expert.

-After completing this guide you be armed with information that will let you build beautiful mobile-ready forms that orchestrate into a digital business process.
+After completing this guide you are armed with information that will let you build beautiful mobile-ready forms that orchestrate into a digital business process.

-Kianda forms provides an ideal interface for rapid prototyping and delivering outcomes quickly based on forms.
+Kianda forms provide an ideal interface for rapid prototyping and delivering outcomes quickly based on forms.

 > #### What makes Kianda great is the simplicity of creating dynamic forms

-As you might already guessed Kianda allows you to build forms that can work together to provide a full modern digital experience.
+As you might have already guessed Kianda allows you to build forms that can work together to provide a fully modern digital experience.

 > [!WARNING]
 > This documentation is still in progress.
 It is incomplete and might change at any stage.